dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 Most organizations don't.

 That's why 60% of Azure migrations exceed budget by 2x and timelines double.

+This spreadsheet is part of our [Azure Migration hub](/hub/migration/) covering pre-migration planning, licensing compliance, ROI reality checks, and lessons learned from real enterprise migrations at scale.

 Here's the pre-migration checklist that prevents this disaster.